 LS: The Toronto Star article provided much needed balance in an area that is almost entirely one-sided.
 The article was criticized for anecdotal reporting yet this is what newspapers do—newspapers are full of human interest stories of all kinds, including of people who suffer medical misfortunes.
 Because the medical misfortunes involved vaccines, rather than other pharmaceuticals, the Toronto Star came under withering pressure and caved.

-JM: A Canadian doctor I met on an airplane said rather astutely that he felt like the entire American medical system is a conflict of interests, since doctors earn more money the more they intervene, the more technology they use, and the more aggressively they treat patients.
+JM: A Canadian doctor I met on an airplane said rather astutely that he felt like the entire American medical system is a conflict of interests.
+American doctors earn more money the more they intervene, the more technology they use, and the more aggressively they treat patients.
 What do you think of the American for-profit medical system?
 Are things better in Canada?

 LS: I don’t like either system.
 I prefer the pre-Medicare system that existed when I was a child.
 My family was poor but never wanted for health care—doctors spent more time with patients then, made house calls, and, to my knowledge, never pressed for payment when their patients were impecunious.